 Canada in Afghanistan: The Faces and Stories of Sacrifice

-Who is a hero?
-It is the men and women who put the lives of others before their own.
 Project Heroes provides a deeper understanding of the Canadian soldiers who gave the ultimate sacrifice in the Afghanistan conflict.
-Get to know these soldiers through their eyes, in photographs, videos and letters.
+Get to know these soldiers through their eyes, photographs, videos, letters and their poetry.
 Get to know them through their stories, individual portraits and the larger paintings that express the loss endured by their comrades and families.
-Project Heroes is a traveling exhibit which honours these men and women by telling their stories.

 - Three banners will be in the vicinity of the tree to introduce the exhibit and recognize sponsors, donors and volunteers.